Sequential Network Design: Main Results

+Theorem \ref{thm:unweighted-QC} characterizes the network path induced by the greedy algorithm.
+The algorithm produces a unique sequence of networks up to isomorphism for any number of total links $T$, subject to the mild restriction on planner preferences in Assumption \ref{ass:preference}.

+This theorem has two important implications.
+First, from an economic perspective, when a planner heavily discounts future utility streams, the resulting network formation will follow a sequence of QC graphs.
+This myopic planning scenario is common in practice.
+For example, a mayor tasked with building roads to connect separated villages may primarily focus on economic outcomes during their term of office.
+Second, from a network theory perspective, this result provides a microeconomic foundation for QC graphs by demonstrating their emergence through the natural process of greedy optimization.

-In the proof of Theorem \ref{thm:unweighted-QC}, we restrict our attention to the set of formation paths that induce NSGs at each period.
-We use mathematical induction and assume that a QC graph is formed at period $t-1$.
-There are at most two different NSGs succeeding a QC graph.
-Figure \ref{fig:QCproof} illustrates the different NSGs obtained by building up a link in a QC graph: a QC graph $\mathbf{QC}=\mathbf{G}+\mathbf{E}_{34}$ and the other NSG $\mathbf{\hat{G}}=\mathbf{G}+\mathbf{E}_{15}$.
+To prove Theorem \ref{thm:unweighted-QC}, we restrict our attention to formation paths that induce NSGs at each period by Theorem \ref{thm:unweighted-NSG}.
+Assume that a QC graph is formed at period $t-1$.
+After adding one more link to this QC graph, one can obtain a unique NSG (up to isomorphism) if $t-1=p(p-1)/2$ for some integer $p$.
+However, if $t-1\neq p(p-1)/2$, two non-isomorphic NSGs can result.
+Figure \ref{fig:QCproof} illustrates the latter case: one NSG network $\mathbf{QC}=\mathbf{G}+\mathbf{E}_{34}$ is quasi-complete, and the second NSG is $\mathbf{\hat{G}}=\mathbf{G}+\mathbf{E}_{15}$.